If you want to improve the visibility of your website, increase traffic and boost your brand’s revenue, you need to run a strong SEO campaign.

 A good title tag will demonstrate what the user can expect from the page before they actually click.
 In this way, they are a strong determiner of click-through rates.
 But how do they affect your site’s SEO?

 For many years, title tags have been considered one of the most important factors of on-page SEO.
 In fact, in the past, title tags were seen by many as only second to good ol’ fashioned keyword stuffing in terms of importance.
-But are they as important in 2016?
+But are they as important now?

 Findings suggest that Google no longer requires your title tag to include an exact keyword in order to interpret a page’s subject matter.
 For example, if you type “how to start a business” into Google, only six out of the ten top pages include an exact match keyword in their title tag.